Moir Stakes Tips, Betting, Odds, Horses & More 2025

 The Moir Stakes is considerably younger than some of the true bastions of the Australian racing calendar, but nonetheless, it has a history that is worth some consideration.
 First run in 1976, we take a look at some of the key milestones along the way that have evolved into the race that it is today.

-The Moir Stakes, named in honour of former Moonee Valley Racing Club chairman AJ Moir, is a standout Group 1 race run under weight-for-age conditions for open-class sprinters at the iconic Moonee Valley racecourse.
+The Moir Stakes, named in honour of former Moonee Valley Racing Club chairman AJ Moir, is a standout Group 1 race run under weight-for-age conditions for open-class sprinters at the iconic Moonee Valley Racecourse.
 Conducted annually by the Moonee Valley Racing Club, the race is a key highlight of the Spring night racing meetings.

 There is so much racing happening during the Spring Racing Carnival, including the Moir Stakes, so it is no wonder many consider it one of the biggest horse racing carnivals on the calendar.
 Every weekend is another selection of Group 1 races to sink our teeth into!